specialization: Environmental and Earth Sciences biological and environmental sciences m.s., ph.d.

 what should i submit with my online application?

-All applications must be submitted online using the ApplyYourself system.
-EES application deadlines are outlined in the FAQs section.
+All applications must be submitted online using through the URI Graduate School.
+EVES application deadlines are outlined in the FAQs section.
 For access to the system and detailed instructions on what must be submitted, please visit the URI Graduate School web pages.
-In addition to the graduate school submission requirements, please make sure the following are also included in your application materials submitted on ApplyYourself:
+In addition to the graduate school submission requirements, please make sure the following are also included in your application materials submitted:

 - At the beginning of your personal statement, list one or more potential advisors in bold-face type.